B'nai Abraham Synagogue (Virginia, Minnesota): Origin and use

 The synagogue served as the heart of Virginia's tightly interwoven Jewish community.
 Visiting rabbis conducted services.
 Holidays and Bar Mitzvahs were celebrated in the synagogue.
 B'nai Abraham was also used as a gathering place for weddings, birthdays, and retirements.
 The synagogue served as a meeting place for the Virginia chapters of several Jewish organizations including B'nai B'rith and Hadassah.

-The synagogue's distinctive stone foundation, windows, Romanesque style, and red brick exterior make B'nai Abraham one of Virginia's most recognizable landmarks.
+The synagogue's distinctive stone foundation, windows, Romanesque Revival style, and red brick exterior make B'nai Abraham one of Virginia's most recognizable landmarks.
 In 1980 B'nai Abraham was the first Minnesota synagogue to be listed on the National Register of Historic Places.